kak2008/Xcode-Shortcuts/README.md

 # Xcode-Shortcuts
-xcode shortcuts for the easy access.
+xcode shortcuts for the easy access for developers.